vocdoni/docs/docs/architecture/components/entity.md

 }
 ```

-This value is global and effects all the Gateways of the Entity.

 ### EntitiyReference

+**Description**

-It represents a specific entity
+It is a pointer to the metadata of a specific entity.

+**Usage**

 Lists of `EntityReference`s have several purposes.

-- `vocdoni.entities.boot` : Entry point for the user to subscribe to new entities.
+- `vnd.vocdoni.boot-entities`: Entry point for the user to subscribe to new entities.
-- `vocdoni.entities.trusted`: Reputation/whitelisting mechanism for entities to express a relationship with other entities

-Each element on the list contains an `Entity Reference` entry
-- `resolverInstance`: The contract instance address, where the Entity's metadata lives
-- `entityAddress`: The address of an entity
+- `vnd.vocdoni.fallback-bootnodes-entities`: If the can' reach the boot-nodes it will use the `vocdoni.gateway-boot-nodes` from these entities
+- `vnd.vocdoni.trusted-entities`: Aimed for the end-user as a simple discovery mechanism for entities trusted by the current one.
+- `vnd.vocdoni.census-service-authorized-entities`: Entities controlling a `census-service` can define here what external entites are allowed to make use of the service.

+**Schema**

 ```json
 {